 About 25% to 43% of survivors will have spasticity in the first year after their stroke.
 It’s more common in younger stroke survivors.

 Spasticity may cause significant difficulty with daily living tasks, such as bathing, eating and dressing.
 These limitations can increase the burden on caregivers and reduce quality of life.

 Talk to your health care professional about the best treatment option for you.
 Treatments are often combined to manage spasticity based on your goals, the severity of your spasticity and your overall health.
 Assessment and diagnosis are critical in developing a treatment plan, and it’s important to evaluate progress and outcomes.

 - Physical exercise and stretching: Stretching helps maintain full range of motion and prevents permanent muscle shortening.

-- Oral medications: Several oral medications can help relax the nerves so that they don’t send a continuous message to the muscles to contract.
+- Oral medications: These can help relax the nerves so that they don’t send a continuous message to the muscles to contract.
 Side effects may be weakness, drowsiness or nausea.

-Managing spasticity with assistive devices, aids and home adaptations can help enhance your safety.
-Physical and occupational therapists can recommend appropriate aid(s), safety procedures, maintenance and proper fit.
+Managing spasticity with assistive devices, aids and home adaptations can enhance your safety.
+Physical and occupational therapists can recommend appropriate aids, safety procedures, maintenance and proper fit.

 Modifications in your home to improve safety include: